 How to Hold the Yarn

-Much more complicated than how to hold your crochet hook, may look the beginning of how to hold the yarn.
-The whole thing may look like a finger jackstraws, but it is easier than it looks.
+Much more complicated than how to hold your crochet hook, may look how to hold the yarn.
+The whole thing may look a bit difficult at the beginning, but it is easier than it looks.
 It just needs a bit more practice until the yarn “flows” properly.

 A good yarn hold is characterized by the fact that there is always enough thread to crochet with without you having to pull it out of the skein manually and that the thread itself has enough tension.